 Spent lime application began during the fall of 2023 and continued into 2024.
-In spring 2024, the project resumed on April 9.
-The final spent lime application was completed on July 26.
+The final spent lime application was completed on July 26, 2024.
+Monitoring will be ongoing in 2025.

 Project partners are especially appreciative of support and access granted by residents around the pond/lake.